 An exhibition in Abu Dhabi is celebrating the United Arab Emirates’ founder Sheikh Zayed bin Sultan Al Nahyan and his foreign policy towards Europe.

-Named ‘Sheikh Zayed and Europe: A Journey’, the exhibit opened on November 25th and runs until December 31st.
+Named ‘Sheikh Zayed and Europe: A Journey’, the exhibit organised by the European Union Delegation to the UAE and the Austrian and Bulgarian Presidencies of the Council of the EU for the year 2018, opened on November 25th and runs until December 31st.

 It displays five galleries containing some of his Sheikh Zayed’s personal memorabilia.